 The winter is host to all kinds of colds and cases of flu.
 So, be careful with your children’s exposure to the elements and other children who are visibly sick.
 Think about taking the whole family to get flu shots and guard everyone against catching a bad case of influenza.
 When outside, especially if it’s frigid, you should watch for numbing and other signs of hypothermia.
 Besides knowing what symptoms to watch for such as coughing, runny nose, and shivering, consider teaching your children how to stay healthy themselves.
 Help them use soap and water to wash their hands for the recommended twenty seconds.
 Show them how to cover their mouths when they sneeze and cough, so they don’t spread germs.

-When you focus on their health, your children are free to have fun out in winter’s wonderland.
+When you focus on health, your children are free to have fun out in winter’s wonderland.
 Use these tips and tricks for how to keep your children safe during winter and enjoy what the coldest months have to offer!

 FOLLOW US ON SOCIAL